leelongch/MVE-EK/README.md

 # MVE-EK
-Multi-view Ensemble Learning with Empirical Kernel for Heart Failure Mortality Prediction
+code of Multi-view Ensemble Learning with Empirical Kernel for Heart Failure Mortality Prediction

 The code is developed under Matlab 2015b